soasme/PeppaPEG/docs/caveats.rst

 Source Slice
 ------------

-Peppa PEG supports parsing a portion of source input.
+Peppa PEG supports parsing a subset of source input.
 By default, all source content are attempted.
 One can use `P4_SetSourceSlice` to set the start position and stop position in the source input.

-This examples will let Peppa PEG only parse the substring "YXXXY"[1:4], e.g. "XXX".
+In this example, Peppa PEG only parses the substring "YXXXY"[1:4], e.g. "XXX".

 .. code-block:: c

     >> P4_Source* source = P4_CreateSource("YXXXY", ENTRY);
     >> P4_SetSourceSlice(source, 1, 4);

+See :c:func:`P4_SetSourceSlice`.

 Start-of-Input & End-of-Input
 -----------------------------